Exotic Pet Injuries

 Contact Payer Law if You Have Had a Bad Encounter With an Exotic Pet

 Orlando is home to several exotic animal sanctuaries, the Central Florida Zoo, and an exotic animal veterinarian clinic.
 On top of these locations, many individuals hold permits with the state to keep exotic wildlife as personal pets.
 Common examples of legal or illegal exotic pets that may injure victims, such as yourself, include snakes, alligators, tigers, pumas and other big cats, bears, snapping turtles, venomous spiders and scorpions, monkeys, and even apes.
 If you have an encounter with any animal at someone’s home or in a public place, and were injured by that animal, you may be owed considerable financial compensation, assuming you did not provoke the animal in some manner.
 To find out more about your options for filing a lawsuit with the owner, call the Orlando personal injury attorneys at Payer Law today.
-Contact our offices at 407-307-2979 to schedule a free consultation today.
+Contact our office at 407-307-2979 to schedule a free consultation today.